Heard On The REITs - Week Ending October 6th, 2017

 Downgrades

-- Pebblebrook Hotel Trust (PEB) downgraded by Baird to ‘neutral’ with a price target of $34
+- Pebblebrook Hotel Trust (NYSE:PEB) downgraded by Baird to ‘neutral’ with a price target of $34.

 - S&P downgraded Quality Care Properties (QCP) to B- from B due to increased pressure from HCR ManorCare’s reduced rent over the past few quarters.

-- Uniti Group (UNIT) was downgraded by JP Morgan to neutral and the price target was cut to $16.
+- Uniti Group was downgraded by JPMorgan to neutral and the price target was cut to $16.
 Once again, thanks JPM for waiting until the share price was down 40% to let us know.

 Dividends this Week and Next – Lots of dividend activity in the next couple of weeks!!